Selenium and Iodine: Can You Take Them Together?

 What happens when you take selenium with iodine?

-The two minerals are therefore inseparable from a functional standpoint: iodine without selenium leaves you stuck with circulating T4 that cannot be efficiently activated, and selenium without iodine has no thyroid substrate to work on.
+So the relationship is genuinely complementary: iodine without enough selenium leaves you with T4 that is harder to activate, and selenium without iodine has no thyroid substrate to act on.

 Why is this important?